 Sexual misconduct lawyer in Cooper County, MO.
 If you find yourself under arrest or confronted with allegations of sexual misconduct in Cooper County or any other location within Missouri, the last thing you need is a defense lawyer who approaches your case with judgmental attitudes or suspicious glances.
-At Combs Waterkotte, we fully comprehend that every situation has multiple aspects, and we acknowledge the emotional and financial difficulties that accompany facing a sexual misconduct charge in Cooper County, MOIf you have been arrested or are facing charges for sexual misconduct in Cooper County or anywhere else in Missouri, the last thing you want is judgment or sideways glances from your own attorney.
-At Combs Waterkotte, we know that there is always more than one side of the story and we realize the emotional and financial burden of defending a sexual misconduct charge in Cooper County, MO.
+At Combs Waterkotte, we fully comprehend that every situation has multiple facets, and we acknowledge the emotional and financial hardships that accompany facing a sexual misconduct charge in Cooper County, MOIf you have been arrested or are facing charges for sexual misconduct in Cooper County or anywhere else in Missouri, the last thing you want is judgment or sideways glances from your own attorney.
+At Combs Waterkotte, we know that there is always more than one side of the story and we realize the emotional and financial hardship of defending a sexual misconduct charge in Cooper County, MO.

 What is Considered Sexual Misconduct Under Missouri Law?

-Under Missouri Revised Statutes § 566.093, an individual can be charged with first-degree sexual misconduct if they:
+According to the provisions outlined in Missouri Revised Statutes § 566.093, a person may face charges of first-degree sexual misconduct if they:

 - Expose their genitals under circumstances in which they know their conduct is likely to cause affront or alarm